algorandfoundation/specs/dev/crypto.md

 ### FALCON

 Algorand uses a deterministic version of [falcon scheme][falcon].
-Falcon is quantum resilient and a SNARK friendly digital signature scheme used to sign StateProofs.
+Falcon is quantum resilient and a SNARK friendly digital signature scheme used to sign in StateProofs.

 The library defines the following sizes:
 - Publickey = 1793 bytes